Participate as an Artist

 Q: What are the benefits of participating in the ACP festival?

 A: Participation in the ACP festival has many benefits.
-Your photography will be publicized to many thousands of people through our online festival guide, iPhone and Android apps.
+Your photography will be publicized to many thousands of people through our online festival guide and iPhone app.
 During the festival, we send a weekly email blast that lists events for the coming week, in which your event will be promoted to 7k+ subscribers.
 We’ll share your online listing with nearly 12k followers across our social-media channels, with our Instagram @acpfest receiving 190k+ impressions during last year’s festival, and our festival website attracting 50k pageviews.

 Q: What are the dates of the festival?